 TIFMAS(Texas Intrastate Fire Mutual Aid System) is maintained by Texas A&M Forest Service

-In order to protect the lives and property of the Citizens of Lavon, the City Council passed resolution 2016-08-05 that prohibits burning within the City of Lavon, with only a few exceptions.
-See the Burn Ordinance for details. (need a link)
+In order to protect the lives and property of the citizens of Lavon, Atricle 6.05 Open Burn of the Code of Ordanance prohibits burning within the City of Lavon, with only a few exceptions.

 In addition, The Texas Commission on Environmental Quality (TCEQ) enacted legislation that prohibited most burning inside of Collin County due to air quality issues that exist.